virtualresearchenvironment/Branding/README.md

 # Documents
-This is a repository for public documents such as Terms of Use, UI materials like VRE portal UI components/icons, etc..
+This is a repository for public documents such as Terms of Use, UI materials like VRE portal UI components/icons, VRE identity branding materials, etc..